NMB1331/CptS121-Connect4/README.md

 occupying the next available space within the column.
 The goal of the game is to try to be the first player to get four pieces of the same color in a row.

-Basically, this program lets 2 players play Connect Four.
+Basically, this program lets 2 players (either human versus human, or human versus computer) play Connect 4